About Stacey and Midwife for Your Life

-I knew the voice didn’t mean “here” as in my bed.
+I knew that when the voice said “here,” it didn’t mean my bed.
 I knew it meant something much bigger and deeper.

 I thought my coaching business and writing career could support us, but I had no guarantees…which led me back to wondering why I couldn’t just be happy with my job at the hospital.
 It wasn’t that bad, was it??

 Those stressful thoughts are what led to my breakdown back in February of 2011.
 I couldn’t believe I was in such a bad place – overwhelmed by doomsday scenarios and too scared to think straight.